Prajin-Kamble/Superstore-Sales-Overview-Dashboard/README.md

   Superstore e-commerce sales overview dashboard is build in Power BI to track key sales and profit KPIs, identify top-performing products and regions, evaluate customer segments, and uncover seasonal sales trends.
 Built an interactive dashboard to support data-driven decisions for sales, marketing, finance, and operations teams.

 ### 3. Goal of this dashboard
-  Key Business Goals Covered
+  Key Business Goals Covered<br>
     • Track total sales, profit, quantity sold, and average order value<br>
-    • Identify top and low performing product categories and sub-categories
+    • Identify top and low performing product categories and sub-categories<br>
-    • Analyze sales and profit by region and customer segment
+    • Analyze sales and profit by region and customer segment<br>
-    • Understand monthly and yearly sales trends and seasonality
+    • Understand monthly and yearly sales trends and seasonality<br>
-    • Evaluate the impact of discounts on profitability
+    • Evaluate the impact of discounts on profitability<br>

 ### 3. Tech Stack
   The dashboard was built using the following tools and technologies:<br>